LiDongJieHIHA/OPEUDF/README.md

 We have implemented frequency hiding order-preserving encryption schemes for MySQL.
 These following features are included in our model:
-1. UDF code for our scheme, modified mOPE, POPE in OPEUDF/udf;
+UDF code for our scheme
-2. Python protoype for our scheme written in POPE source code in OPEUDF/client;

 ###Hint: in order to work properly, you should compile `ope.cc` manually.
 Shell codes: